MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/P02-Component-Lifecycle/content.md

 }
 ```

-We shouldn't see anything change in the app quite yet.
+Great work on **using State to configure and manage components, as well as using some native networking!** We shouldn't see anything change in the app quite yet.
 We still have some work to do in terms of passing the data from `App` to `DisplayWeather`, which we'll get to in the next chapter.

 # Now Commit